hhariri/hhariri.github.io/_posts/2014-09-15-import-all-intellij-idea.md

 ![Import Settings]({{ site.images}}/import-all-2.png)

-Unchecking the "Use Single Class import" will make IntelliJ IDEA use a single import statement.
+Un-checking the "Use Single Class import" will make IntelliJ IDEA use a single import statement.
 Alternatively, we can also define this behaviour based on the number of imported types using the class count, which is set to 5 by default.
 By setting it to 1 we can instruct IntelliJ IDEA to always import everything.
 Setting it to 2 will have it switch to all one the second entry, and so on and so forth.